 She was right.
 And I respect that.

 She is never going to be the kid who spontaneously drops everything to head to a party.
 She’s never going to be the kid who hatches a plan to drop out of college and found a startup company.
 She is always going to be our kid who “measures twice, cuts once.”
+She’s never going to be a yes person.

 And, as I’m learning, she is also the kid who will eventually come downstairs and say, “Is it too late to sign up for track?
 I’ve thought about it and I’m ready to run.”